bncosta/college-major/README.md

  ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.